 Get info about Lake Wakatipu and see a video of its crystal clear blue water near Queenstown on the South Island of New Zealand.

-Lake Wakatipu is New Zealand's third largest lake covering 289 square km and having a maximum depth of 380 m.
+Lake Wakatipu is New Zealand’s third largest lake covering 289 square km and having a maximum depth of 380 m (1,247 ft).

-It is located on the South Island of New Zealand and is one of the well-known glacial lakes in the Southern Lakes District.
+It is located on the South Island of New Zealand and is one of the well-known glacial lakes in the Southern Lakes District, which includes Wanaka and Queenstown.

 There are three towns that are located near the shores of Lake Wakatipu:

-Once you reach Queenstown, you can drive on the road to Glenorchy, which follows the eastern shores of Lake Wakatipu to the north.
-The lake will be viewable all the way to Glenorchy.
+Once you reach Queenstown, you can drive on the road to Glenorchy, which follows the eastern shore of Lake Wakatipu to the north.
+The lake is viewable all the way to Glenorchy.

-You can also go in the opposite direction and drive on the highway to Kingston, which also follows the Eastern shores of Lake Wakatipu to the south.
+You can also go in the opposite direction and drive on the highway to Kingston, which also follows the eastern shore of Lake Wakatipu to the south.

-Lake Wakatipu, despite being a very large lake, has many "moods", which makes it the perfect subject to photograph in any season of the year.
+Lake Wakatipu, despite being a very large lake, has many moods that make it the perfect subject to photograph in any season of the year.

 Many people visit Lake Wakatipu for the scenic views it provides, but you can also visit the lake for cruising or other water activities such as kayaking, aqua biking, and stand up paddle boarding.

-There are also other lakeside walks a bit further away from Queenstown city center you can do such as for example the Bobs Cove Track.
+There are also other lakeside walks a bit further away from Queenstown city center that you can do such as, for example, the Bobs Cove Track.

 And if you are looking for something more energetic, you could always walk up Queenstown Hill or Ben Lomond to get a view of Lake Wakatipu from above.

-The weather was stunningly beautiful, which made the water of Lake Wakatipu look crystal clear as viewed from its shores in Queenstown.
+The weather was stunningly beautiful, which made the water of Lake Wakatipu look crystal clear as viewed from the shore in Queenstown.

 If you’re staying in one of the hotels in Queenstown city center and did not rent a car to drive in New Zealand, you’ll have to arrange transportation to get to this location or walk on the Kelvin Peninsula Track from Queenstown.